-As stated in our Articles of Incorporation, HFUF’s primary purpose is to support the sovereign right of farmers to create and sustain vibrant and prosperous agricultural communities for the benefit of all Hawaii Nei, including future generations, through various scientific, educational and charitable activities.
+As stated in our Articles of Incorporation, HFUF’s "primary purposes are to support the sovereign right of farmers to create and sustain vibrant and prosperous agricultural communities for the benefit of all Hawaii through various scientific, educational and charitable activities."
 (Our Articles of Incorporation and Bylaws are available upon request.)

-Vice President/Treasurer - Anny Bruch is an international development professional with 25 years of experience with agricultural and community development projects in the Americas.
+Vice President, Anny Bruch is an international development professional with 25 years of experience with agricultural and community development projects in the Americas.
 Her expertise in evaluation, NGO management and training has served many organizations.
-Anny has a farm on the Hawaiian Island of Kauai, serves as Vice President and Treasurer for HFUF (Hawaii Farmers Union Foundation), and is certified in KNF (Korean Natural Farming).
+Anny has a farm on the Hawaiian Island of Kauai, serves as HFUF Vice President and is certified in KNF (Korean Natural Farming).

 Director, Christian Zuckerman is the farm manager and long-term community member of Kahumana Organic Farms.
 Christian was raised in Wai’anae and feels a deep connection and commitment to supporting the Wai’anae Coast.
 After graduating in 2012 from the University of Puget Sound, Christian returned home to Wai’anae and has been an active farmer and supporter of the community ever since.